worthbak/inventory-checker-app/docs/index.md

 ### Why do I need that?

-Have you tried ordering a new MacBook Pro?
-Or a new iPhone Pro Max?
-Shipping times can stretch into multiple weeks or months, and uncertainty around global supply chains can add stress to a process that would test anyone's patience.

-InventoryWatch is designed to help you jump the line: Apple Stores frequently (but irregularly) get fresh stock.
-When that happens, InventoryWatch will notify you immediately, so you can place an in-store pickup order and get your product in minutes instead of months.
+Ordering a new Apple product online can often involve monthslong shipping times and frustratingly vague delivery estimates.
+InventoryWatch is designed to help you jump the line: Apple Stores frequently (but irregularly) get fresh stock of hard-to-find products.
+When that happens, InventoryWatch will notify you immediately, so you can place an in-store pickup order and get your product in *minutes* instead of months.

+### What products does InventoryWatch support?

+InventoryWatch can monitor local stock for the following products:

+* MacBook Pro (14" and 16")
+* Mac Studio (**new**)
+* Studio Display (**new**)
+* iPhone 13
+* iPhone 13 mini
+* iPhone 13 Pro
+* iPhone 13 Pro Max
+* iPad mini (wifi and cellular)

+Note that not all build-to-order configurations will be stocked by Apple Stores (this is especially true for MacBook Pros).
+InventoryWatch only lists configurations that are known to be stocked by Apple Stores.

+_Don't see your product on the list?
+Add an issue to the Github project [here](https://github.com/worthbak/inventory-checker-app/issues)._

 ### Does InventoryWatch support my local store?